Lumut Naval Base: Background

-Woodland Naval Base in Singapore has served as the Malaysian navy's headquarters since before Malaysia gained independence from the United Kingdom.
+Woodlands Naval Base in Singapore has served as the Malaysian navy's headquarters since before Malaysia gained independence from the United Kingdom.
 Even after Singapore's expulsion from Malaysia in 1963, the base that serves as the home of KD Malaya is still operational under Malaysia.
 The Malaysian government planned to move the Royal Malaysia Navy's headquarters to Malaysia in 1969, but they couldn't agree on a location.

 1973–1980

 Created as a regional naval base

 In order to defend the Malacca Straits, the Royal Malaysia Navy established a small base in Lumut in January 1973.

 Upgraded to Navy Headquarters

-On 5 July 1975, Malaysia's then-Prime Minister, Abdul Razak Hussein, visited the Woodland Naval Base and expressed concern that the existing jetty was insufficient for the Royal Malaysia Navy's future plans, and that it was also unsuitable for a Royal Malaysia Navy headquarters located outside of Malaysia.
-Following his visit, the Royal Malaysian Navy agenda was incorporated into the Third Malaysia Plan, which includes upgrading Woodland Naval Base, fleet modernization, and the construction of two new Royal Malaysian Navy military bases (later to become Lumut Naval Base and Kuantan Naval Base).
+On 5 July 1975, Malaysia's then-Prime Minister, Abdul Razak Hussein, visited the Woodlands Naval Base and expressed concern that the existing jetty was insufficient for the Royal Malaysia Navy's future plans, and that it was also unsuitable for a Royal Malaysia Navy headquarters located outside of Malaysia.
+Following his visit, the Royal Malaysian Navy agenda was incorporated into the Third Malaysia Plan, which includes upgrading Woodlands Naval Base, fleet modernization, and the construction of two new Royal Malaysian Navy military bases (later to become Lumut Naval Base and Kuantan Naval Base).

 The Royal Malaysian Navy formed a team called the Naval Study Team, led by Commander V. Ramachandran, as the Head of Operations and Planning, and Lieutenant Commander T.A.
 Scully, as the Head of Engineering, and the team collaborated with Friedrich Kocks GmbH & Co KG, a West Germany civil engineering firm that had already built a small naval base in Lumut, and they began looking for a suitable location to build a naval base.
 Initially, Klang was chosen as the location for the base.
 However, after a thorough examination of the geography of Klang, they decided on Lumut as the location for the Royal Malaysian Navy headquarters.